-The integrated curriculum of the MSHS PA Program in the preclinical phase uses many kinds of learning formats, including in-person and remote lectures, and collaborative designs.
-Unless specified otherwise, attendance at all course activities including remote sessions is mandatory.
+The curriculum of the MSHS PA Program in the preclinical phase uses many kinds of learning formats, including in-person synchronous and pre-recorded lectures, as well as small group collaborative sessions.
+Unless specified otherwise, attendance at all course activities is mandatory.
 Several of the components promote active learning by requiring students to work collaboratively in the educational process.
-In collaborative learning structure, student attendance will often contribute to the student's academic mastery of that component.
+In such a collaborative learning structure, student attendance will often contribute to the student's academic mastery of that component.